C

 Editorial notes of interest:

 - Most years/issues in the '50s/early '60s include the "Our Bible in Pictures" series.
-Andre LeBlanc is usually remembered as the artist of Cook's Bible comics, but actually the earliest comics were drawn by Joseph Wirt Tillotson, a commercial artist and painter of pulp magazine covers from the late 1930s to the early 1950s.
+Andre LeBlanc is usually remembered as the only artist of Cook's Bible comics, but the earliest comics were actually drawn by Joseph Wirt Tillotson, a commercial artist and painter of pulp magazine covers from the late 1930s to the early 1950s.
+Also, the original writer on the Bible stories in PIX was the Rev. David S. Piper, a graduate of McCormick Theological Seminary.

 - Many of the PIX comics were reprinted in the French comic magazine Tournesol in the 1970s and 80s.